SonuaF/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes owner to vincent and group owner to staff for all files and directories
+a script that changes the owner and group owner